faithy80/fsd-project/README.md

 > How is the information implemented, and how will the user navigate through the features?

 On the landing page, the navigation bar is responsible to guide the user in the right direction.
 The mobile view has a simple navigation bar that opens a sidebar on click.
 The shop, the login, the registration, and the cart view is only available when the user is not logged in.
-The change password and the logout navitems are only visible on the navigation bar after the successful authentication.
-The views in non-authenticated mode have buttons on the bottom of the page to go forward or go back in the process to fix something or simply start over.
+The change password and the logout links are only visible on the navigation bar after the successful authentication.
+The views in non-authenticated mode have buttons on the bottom of the page to go forward or go back in the process.
 The dashboards are a small bit different again.
 There are buttons on the top of the page to select the task that the users wish to do on the website.
 Every view that opens from the dashboard has the buttons on the bottom of the page for navigation.
-The exception from this rule is the edit product view where also a red-coloured delete button can be found at the bottom of the page.
+The exception from this rule is the edit product view where also a red-coloured delete button can be found under the navigation buttons.

 ### Surface plane